fernandorochaworld/nodejs_ts_api_authentication/README.md

-Node API with Authentication
+Node.js Typescript API with Authentication

+## Setup
+copy the ".env.example" file to ".env"
+Configure the port and mongo_url.

 ## Install the application
 npm install

-## Getting Started
+## Start Application
 npm start